 Gender network meeting

-Simultaneous to the Annual Meeting of the European Forum, the Central and Eastern European Network for Gender Issues (CEE Gender Network), which was established under the auspices of the European Forum, held its meeting.
+Simultaneous with the Annual Meeting of the European Forum, the Central and Eastern European Network for Gender Issues (CEE Gender Network), which was established under the auspices of the European Forum, held its meeting.
 Macedonian Prime Minister Dimitar Kovačevski addressed the participants.

 Other contributions came from Daša Šašić Šilović, chair of the CEE Gender Network, and former leader of the Social Democratic Union of Macedonia Radmila Šekerinska, and Tamara Tripic, former Member of Parliament in Serbia for the Democratic Party.